linsea/clue/README.md

 method name and source line number is fixed and never change, should not dynamically be obtained at runtime to degrade application performances.

-**Clue** don't call this expensive cost API, it leverages bytecode manipulate power to get these information at compile time to speed up the application performances, this is especially valuable in the scenario which would write logs, but want not degrade the performance of the APP, or for the APPs which pursuit of extreme performance.
+**clue** don't call this expensive cost API, it leverages bytecode manipulate power to get these information at compile time to speed up the application performances, this is especially valuable in the scenario which would write logs, but want not degrade the performance of the APP, or for the APPs which pursuit of extreme performance.